leroy-merlin-br/dployer/README.md

 - **-i (--interactive)**: Asks before run each command in configuration file
 - **-v (--verbose)**: Display command outputs
+- **-f (--force)**: Continue with deploy process even if a script exits with error

 ## Project configuration

 In order to optimize the deploy of your project, you can create a configuration file to keep application and environment variables.
 In addition, you gain some extra features, like: events to run the scripts that you want and options to copy extra files and delete some files before zip them.

 Just create a `.dployer` file in project root dir.